-The first step when commissioning a portrait is to decide which photo you like best of your pet.
+The first point when commissioning a portrait is to decide which photo you like best of your pet.
 If you are able to take photos of your pet, take as many as you possibly can in preparation for your portrait.
 Ideally take your photos outside in natural daylight with a good quality camera.
 Have a read of our Taking photos for a dog portrait page as it might give you some tips and hints on taking photos for a portrait.
 If you pet has sadly passed away, you are more than welcome to email us as many photos as you have.
 We can help you work out which would be the best for a portrait.

 Kilo, pictured below, was commissioned by James Witt in the USA.
 He specifically liked the photo on the left for a pencil drawing, however the emailed us lots of photos of Kilo for us to see.
 We agreed with James' favourite photo and the portrait was based on the photo below left using others for detail.
-We quite often create a mock up of what the portrait would be like using the clients photos on our iMac.
+We quite often create a mockup of what the portrait would be like using the clients photos on our iMac.
 This is particularly helpful if there are more than two dogs within a scene or if the background needs to be changed.
 In this instance not much would be changing about the photo so there was no real need.
 Plus the photo was supplied in greyscale, already giving an impression of how it could look as a pencil drawing.

 We work with two lovely framing companies who supply us with very different frames.
 Our framer Amanda frames all of our pencil drawings and we have access to thousands of mouldings.
-All you need to do is let us know the style, colour, type you would like and we can send you photographs of moudlings to see which would work with your home décor.
+All you need to do is let us know your style, colour, type you would like and we can email you photographs of moudlings to see which would work with your home décor.
 Amanda can provide deep rebate frames for the canvases too in gold, silver, bronze black and distressed.
 These can all be paired with an inner slip if required - we very much like using inner slips.

 We then use another family run framing company who supply is with all of our big gold, silver, and painted swept, moulded and ornate frames.
 These are solid strong - yet delicate frames which are mainly suited to our oil paintings.
 These are beautiful if you are having a large oil painting and work equality as well with the smaller oils.